Belgium National Football Team Logo

 1991 – 1996

-In 1991, the color of the abbreviation was slightly modified to a brighter and lighter shade.
+In 1991, the color of the abbreviation was slightly modified to a lighter, brighter shade.
 This change aimed to create an effect of radiance and sparkle.
-The letters were designed to blend more harmoniously with other golden elements, making them stand out clearly against the backdrop of the flag.
+The letters were designed to blend more harmoniously with other golden elements, making them stand out clearly against the flag’s backdrop.
 This adjustment enhanced the emblem’s overall visual appeal and coherence, ensuring the abbreviation was prominent and easily recognizable.

 1996 – 2000

 Replacing the primary background with red was a tribute to the national team’s achievements and victories.
 This change highlighted the golden era of Belgian football.
-Adjustments to the base color influenced the entire palette of the logo.
+Adjustments to the base color influenced the entire logo palette.
 The crimson gold on the noble scarlet background appeared luxurious and celebratory, enhancing the overall aesthetic and creating a sense of grandeur.

 2000 – 2009